 |Tier 1||Tier 2||Tier 3||Tier 4|

-Note that each limit is independent from the other.
+Each limit is independent from the other.
 So a Tier 3 user could borrow up to 50,000 EUR and 50,000 USD at the same time (assuming there are funds available to lend).

-If you try to open a position with margin that exceeds your borrow limits, you will see a "margin allowance exceeded" error.
+If you try to open a position with margin that exceeds your borrow limits, you will see a "Margin allowance exceeded" error.